alphagov/gds-tech-learning-pathway/career-path/competencies/leading-on-stories.md

 ### Junior level

 At junior level, you will be given support to work on user stories.
 You will normally work in a pair with a more experienced developer.
-You may be asked to take the lead on well defined stories.
+You may be asked to take the lead on well defined stories - [see an example](../../resources/user-story-template.md).

 A well defined story will: